 Liz worked with the existing piece and created a seamless addition with the same custom square tube and reclaimed pine for the lower shelf.

 The design of the coffee table then inspired the design of a matching, slim side table.
 Liz used the same concept of an inset, lower steel frame and reclaimed pine to bring both pieces together.

 While not all custom projects start with existing pieces of furniture from our showroom floor, we love a collaborative process to make your furniture work for you!

 Feeling inspired?
 Send us a message about a custom project for your space!

-This may not have been our first bowling alley island or table, but it was certainly our largest!
+This may not have been our first bowling alley island, but it was certainly our largest!

 This custom project was centered around a huge piece of beautifully preserved bowling lane which feautures seven perfect darts.
 Liz incorporated modern and industrial details to pull the piece together, including galvanized pipe and matching wooden dowels.

 At nearly 5.5 ft long and 3.5 ft wide, this counter height work desk is a one of a kind custom piece, much like our previous bowling alley islands, but we have good news!
 This look can be recreated using new butcher block countertops in varying sizes and with varying base styles, too!

 Interested in a similar aesthetic using butcher block?
 Shoot us an emal!

 Every now and then a custom order comes in that is unusual and inspiring- This is one of those projects!